epi2me-labs/wf-tb-amr/README.md

 The primary outputs of the workflow include:

+* a [FASTA](https://en.wikipedia.org/wiki/FASTA) file containing the consensus sequence for all samples,
-* a simple text file providing a summary of sequencing reads,
+* a [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file sample all samples,
-* an HTML report document detailing the primary findings of the workflow.
+* an HTML report document detailing QC metrics and the primary findings of the workflow.
 ## Useful links

 * [nextflow](https://www.nextflow.io/)